ljsinclair/featurebase-docs/docs/concepts/concept-pt2-bitmap-encode-integers.md

 # Part 1 - bitmap indexes

-This is the first in a series of articles that explains how FeatureBase uses bitmaps, bit-slicing and range-encoding to:
+This is the first part in a series of articles that explains how FeatureBase uses bitmaps, bit-slicing and range-encoding to:
 * represent your data
 * reduce the storage overhead of your data

-This article includes explanations of:
-* bitmap indexes
+Within this article you will find:
-* equality encoding Boolean data
+* an explanation of quality encoding
+* how high cardinality data can be represented as equality-encoded bitmaps
+* the issues encountered when attempting to encode low cardinality data

 ## Before you begin